haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Clean resources properly when user signout MyCollab
 * Get following items return the wrong list in several cases
 * Tooltip still show after mouse over event occurs
+* Can not preview image file which has special characters

 Version 5.2.12
 -----------------------------